kimbuttowskii/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab0-Environment-Setup.md

 # IKB42603 Lab 0 — Environment Setup Report

+## Course Information

+**Course:** IKB42603 Cloud Computing Security Essentials
+**Lab:** Lab 0 - Environment Setup
+**Name:** Muhammad Amirul Hakim Bin Walid
+**Student ID:** 52215124636
+**Date:** 28 July 2026

-## Purpose
+## Objective

-This report records the local environment prepared for IKB42603 cloud-security labs.
-It follows the **Lab 0 Environment Setup Cheatsheet** and links each completed verification to the supplied evidence.
-The setup provides Docker, AWS CLI, a local Kubernetes cluster (kind), cryptographic/MFA helper tools, and LocalStack as a local AWS simulator.
+The objective of this setup is to prepare the local lab environment required before Lab 1.
+Based on the setup cheatsheet, the environment must support Docker, AWS CLI v2, kind, kubectl, OpenSSL, oathtool, LocalStack, and a local Kubernetes cluster.

+All services are intended to run locally.
+LocalStack is used as the local AWS simulator, and kind is used to run Kubernetes inside Docker.

 ## Platform used